 CicLAvia—West Adams meets University Park

 Join us for our 58th Los Angeles Open Streets Event: CicLAvia—West Adams meets University Park!
+This CicLAvia is presented by Metro.

-Date: Sunday, February 23, 2025 / Domingo, 23 de febrero 2025
+Date: Sunday, February 23, 2025 / domingo 23 de febrero 2025

 What: CicLAvia is a non-profit organization that has been opening streets throughout LA County since 2010.
 Come experience car-free open streets at our 58th event, CicLAvia—West Adams meets University Park.